Antimatter543/old-site/_posts/maths/2021-08-18-reflecting-rays.md

 <p style="font-size: 20px; text-align: center; "> Imagine a circular mirror with a radius of 5 that exists on an origin.
 A ray of light beings at 10i-10j and enters the mirror such that it intersects the point (-2, sqrt(21)).
-Assume that the mirror allows a ray to enter it before closing and thus trapping a light ray inside.
+Assume that the mirror allows a ray to enter before closing and thus trapping a light ray inside.
 <br>
 <br>